Japanese Buddhist pantheon: History

-By the 9th century under the Pala king Dharmapala, the Buddhist Pantheon had already swelled to about 1,000 Buddhas.
-In Japan, Kūkai introduced Shingon Esoteric Buddhism and its Buddhist Pantheon, also in the 9th century.
+By the 9th century, under the Pala king Dharmapala of Bengal, the Buddhist pantheon had already swelled to about 1,000 Buddhas.
+In Japan, Kūkai introduced Shingon Esoteric Buddhism and its Buddhist pantheon, also in the 9th century.

 Hierarchical structure

-The Buddhist Pantheon in Japanese Buddhism is defined by a hierarchy in which the Buddhas occupy the topmost category, followed in order by the numerous Bodhisattvas, the Wisdom Kings, the Deities, the "Circumstantial appearances" and lastly the patriarchs and eminent religious people.
+The Buddhist pantheon in Japanese Buddhism is defined by a hierarchy in which the Buddhas occupy the topmost category, followed in order by the numerous Bodhisattvas, the Wisdom Kings, the Deities, the "Circumstantial appearances", and lastly, the patriarchs and eminent religious people.